ZKArunsun/ZK_Weidu_Stuff/README.md

 * MULTI_SCALE_SPELL is like SCALE_SPELL, except it uses a 2da and allows scaling in more than one way, depending on more than one stat
   * Pending improvement: if multiple aspects of the spell scale of one stat, then these should be done in one series of spell instead of multiple ones
 * SCALE_SPELL_WITH_LEVEL allows easy scaling of as many effects of a spell as wanted, based on level and regular intervals.
 With a proper 2da and a spell with at least one existing ability, this can handle any basic scaling of spells depending on level (dice number, dice size, saving throw,...)

+To use this, simply include ScaleSpell.tpa, the 2da and temp folders into your mod folder and add the following line to your mod before you use the functions:
+INCLUDE ~%MOD_FOLDER%/ScaleSpell.TPA~